WindhoverLabs/juicer/README.md

 int flat_array[] = {1,2,3,4,5,6};
 ```

 `juicer` uses DWARF debug information to extract all of the information.
-Because of this, you *must* pass the `-g` flag to `gcc` when compilling your source code:
+Because of this, you *must* pass the `-g` flag to `gcc` when compiling your source code:

 ```
 g++ -std=c++14  elf_file.cpp -g -c -o elf_file